 Our AAPC-certified coders are educated on HCCs and up to date on best practices.
-We work with healthcare providers to ensure reporting of appropriate diagnosis codes along with complete clinical documentation thus adhering to M.E.A.T. criteria and specificity in coding – thus significantly improving your practice reimbursement under the new payment models.
+We work with healthcare providers to ensure reporting of appropriate diagnosis codes along with complete clinical documentation thus adhering to M.E.A.T. criteria and specificity in HCC medical billing and coding – thus significantly improving your practice reimbursement under the new payment models.

 - CLEMENTS, J. (2017, April 21).
 HCC Coding-Steps to Maximize Practice Reimbursement.
 Retrieved August 15, 2017, from www.outsourcestrategies.com: http://www.outsourcestrategies.com/blog/2017/04/hcc-coding-steps-to-maximize-practice-reimbursement.html

 - KIERNAN, M. (2017, April 24).
 M.E.A.T. is at the Heart of HCC Coding and Clinical Documentation.
 Retrieved August 15, 2017, from www.outsourcestrategies.com: http://www.outsourcestrategies.com/blog/2017/04/m-e-a-t-is-at-the-heart-of-hcc-coding-and-clinical-documentation.html